 Say, you want to add a $35,000 solar system to your roof.
 If your house is insured for $300,000, but the actual replacement cost is only $250,000, there’s $50,000 in unused coverage – more than enough to cover your solar panel.
 In this case, your premium may not increase at all.

-Since these panels are separate from the house, they fall under the “Other Structures” category, which usually has a claim limit of 10% of your home’s insured value.
+For ground-mounted solar panels, the situation is a bit different.
+As mentioned earlier, since these panels are separate from the house, they fall under the “Other Structures” category, which usually has a claim limit of 10% of your home’s insured value.

 Homeowners insurance may cover solar panel damage caused by storms, wind, hail, or falling trees.
 But note – this coverage can vary based on where you live and the insurance company itself.